‘I get to help my other healthcare family’: Via Christi volunteers head to Chicago to battle against COVID-19

 WICHITA, Kan.
 (KSNW) – On Wednesday, six health care providers will be traveling to Chicago to help with the battle against COVID-19.
 A spokesperson at Ascension Via Christi says four nurses and two respiratory therapists are amongst those who volunteered to go on this visit.

-“We’re the second group going to do COVID- relief,” said Susan Harrison, a Registered Nurse at Ascension Via Christi.
+“We’re the second group going to do COVID relief,” said Susan Harrison, a nurse at Ascension Via Christi.

 They say they are grateful for the opportunity and hope their help can provide much-needed relief to the healthcare workers in Chicago.